zik-uralov/daily-jokes/joke_history.md

 He never returned. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-12-04 14:51:28: A man is smoking a cigarette and blowing smoke rings into the air.
 His girlfriend becomes irritated with the smoke and says "Can't you see the warning on the cigarette pack?
 Smoking is hazardous to your health!" to which the man replies, "I am a programmer.
 We don't worry about warnings; we only worry about errors." (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-12-04 15:11:30: Chuck Norris proved that we are alone in the universe.
 We weren't before his first space expedition. (source: https://api.chucknorris.io/jokes/random)
+- 2025-12-04 15:31:32: Chuck Norris holds the only known autographed depiction of the Prophet Muhammad... a tattoo on his left ass cheek. (source: https://api.chucknorris.io/jokes/random)